Are Wetherspoons pubs still open? UK pub-goers urged to stay home

 Are Wetherspoons pubs still open?

+Mr Johnson's clear statement on Friday meant it was impossible for Wetherspoons to remain open.

-Wetherspoons pubs are still open, but now insist on the use of cards and not cash to help prevent further spread in their venues.
+Until Friday, March 20th 2020, the chain stayed open, taking various safety measures such as insisting on the use of cards and not cash to help prevent further spread in their venues.

-According to the Daily Mail, every single branch of the pub chain will remain open for business, but they have introduced other measures to help stop the spread.
+The Daily Mail outlined the measures every single branch of the pub chain took to keep themselves open for business, but their doors are now closed until further notice.

-Customers must avoid standing at the bar and must also sit at alternate tables, as Wetherspoons remain open until the government says otherwise.
+Wetherspoons remained open until the government said otherwise, with Mr Johnson's announcement late last week meaning that they then had no choice but to shut.

 -